 Many survivors recalled that final “hooley” and remembered that the same piper they had heard playing in Cobh Harbor, and on the ship since then, was once again entertaining them.
 James Cameron would have his young lovers, Jack and Rose (who were fictitious) attend that final night “hooley” in his 1997 movie.

 This fantasy world that the McCoys and their friends were enjoying would come to a jolting end at 11:40 the night of April 14th, when the Titanic’s hull scraped along that iceberg.
-Her starboard side was ripped open six of her sixteen compartments.
+Her starboard side was ripped open -- damaging six of her 16 compartments.
 The dream was over.
 They were about to enter Dante’s Inferno on the high seas.
 The mighty craic would give way to a desperate fight for survival that two-thirds of the people onboard would lose.

 (Right: Kate Gilnagh)

 As he watched his weeping sister's lifeboat lowered to the ice-cold North Atlantic, Bernard McCoy’s odds of sharing Farrell’s fate were very high.
-Only 9% of the male steerage passengers who boarded in Cobh survived.
+Only 9 percent of the male steerage passengers who boarded in Cobh survived.
 The launched boats were all moving away from the ship, and only two were known to have later come back looking for survivors.

 Bernard did not wait for the ship to sink.
 With his lifebelt on, he jumped over the side into the icy ocean.
 This was a wise decision on his part.
 The clock was ticking on your life once you were in the water, which was about 28 degrees.
 Many factors can determine how long a certain individual could live in that water, age, health, how many layers of clothes you have on, etc, but it was estimated that the average person would die of hypothermia in about 30 minutes.
 Everyone on the ship would be in the water eventually, but later all the lifeboats would be far removed from the ship.

 Men weren’t being allowed to board before launching, but would they be refused entry into a launched boat with open seats if they swam to one?
 Bernard would now test that.
 As he swam toward Lifeboat #16, his sisters recognized him.
-Anges later related what happened next:
+Agnes later related what happened next:

 “When the form came up, I recognized it as Bernard.
 I cited to my sister, who was nearer to him than I, to help him.
 The poor boy took hold of the side of the boat and I staggered to his rescue.
 Several persons pushed me back and I saw a seaman strike Bernard's hands with an oar.
 Then he tried to beat him off by striking him on the head and shoulders.
 It was more than I could stand, and calling for Alice, I made for the seaman.
 With more strength than I thought I ever possessed, I threw the man to the bottom of the boat and held him there fast.
 Yes, maybe I did hit him once or twice, but I think I was justified under the circumstances.
 In the meantime, Alice helped the poor boy over the side and lifted him to safety.
 I think everyone on board the lifeboat was highly elated and perfectly satisfied that our brother was safe with us.
 We need him here with us as any two sisters do."